Evolution of the electronic band structure of twisted bilayer graphene upon doping: Twist angle determination by STM and Raman measurements

-Raman spectra taken at the locations marked in the inset of Fig.~\ref{fig:RamanOnCVD}(a) are plotted in Fig.~\ref{fig:RamanOnCVD}(b).
-In tBLG, both the Raman G and 2D peaks vary with the twist angle as reported in previous studies\cite{Kim2012, Havener2012}.
-Remarkably, on the darker region (blue curve), which has a twist angle of 12 degrees, the G peak area is 25 times larger than on the lighter region that has a twist angle less than 3 degrees (green curve).
-Both bilayer spectra are reliably distinguishable from that of monolayer graphene marked by the black diamond.
+While previous studies have employed contrast measurements to identify the twist angle\cite{Robinson2013,Campos2013}, we find Raman spectroscopy to be a more precise and convenient method.
+Raman spectra taken at the locations marked in the inset of Fig.~\ref{fig:RamanOnCVD}(b) are plotted in Fig.~\ref{fig:RamanOnCVD}(c).
+There is no D peak visible in the spectra either before or after the polymer electrolyte measurements which indicates that the measured area is free of defects\cite{Ferrari2006}.
+In tBLG, both the Raman G and 2D peaks have been found to vary with the twist angle as measured with transmission electron microscopy\cite{Kim2012, Havener2012}.
+Remarkably, on the slightly darker region (blue curve), which has a twist angle of 12 degrees, the G peak intensity is 25 times larger than on the lighter region that has a twist angle less than 3 degrees (green curve).
+Both bilayer spectra are reliably distinguishable from that of monolayer graphene marked by the black diamond (black curve).
+For the 532 nm laser in our study, the G peak is enhanced for twist angles from 10 to 15 degrees.